VictoriaShalabaeva/italian-cuisine-app/README.md

   - log out,
   - view his profile page with a list of recipes that have been added,
   - view, edit and delete recipes,
-  - see which user has created any particular recipe
+  - see which user has created any particular recipe.

-- The *Home* page:

-  - contains an appealing background image and a Bootstap jumbotron-style component that catch the user's attention.
+- The *Home* page features the name of the website, shows a brief overview of the sites purpose, displays a link to view all recipes, a link to log in or register for unregistered users.

-- The *All Recipes" page:
+- The *All Recipes* page

-- The *Log In"
+- The *Log In*